mandiant/Ghidrathon/README.md

 **OR**

 Extract your Ghidrathon extension (`.zip`) directly to `<absolute path to Ghidra install>\Ghidra\Extensions` to automatically enable Ghidrathon the next time that Ghidra is started.
-This method great if you do not have access to the Ghidra UI when installing Ghidrathon.
+This method works great if you do not have access to the Ghidra UI when installing Ghidrathon.

 ### Disabling Jython